Step by step directions for how to make an easy and super adorable Easter craft using any plain fabric and stamps. No sewing required!

-While trying to come up with something quick and easy for Easter, I was looking for something a little different than the pastels and bright colors that you usually see.
+While trying to come up with something quick and easy for my Easter decorating, I was looking for something a little different than the pastels and bright colors that you usually see.
 Not that I don’t love those – I do!
 But, put together a dropcloth and some stamps and you have these adorable Easter ornaments.

 Displayed in a bowl or from a “tree”, I think these are super cute!
 They aren’t meant to be perfect and that’s one of the things that I love about them.